RubixML/CIFAR-10/README.md

 Now, take a look at the reports and see how the model performed.

+### Wrap Up
+- The CIFAR-10 dataset is a famous dataset used to benchmark the performance of computer vision tasks.
+- Computer vision allows a program to recognize and distinguish objects in images.
+- The problem of computer vision can be solved with Deep Learning by allowing a learner to build feature representations from raw data.
+- The [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html) classifier in Rubix ML is a type of deep learning model that uses hidden layers as intermediate computational units.

 ### Next Steps
-Experiment with other network architectures, activation functions, and learning rates.
+Congratulations on finishing the CIFAR-10 tutorial using Rubix ML!
+Now is your chance to experiment with other network architectures, activation functions, and learning rates on your own.
 Try adding additional hidden layers to *deepen* the network and add flexibility to the model.
+Is a fully-connected network the best architecture for this problem?
 Are there better network architectures that maintain spatial information?

 ## Original Dataset
 Creator: Alex Krizhevsky